What You Need to Know

 The Threat Is Real and Significant

-As you know, worms, viruses, bots, and hackers are a fact of life.
+As you may know, worms, viruses, bots, ransomware and hackers are a prevalent threat in our digital world.
 At NERSC, we face all the threats that any business or home user faces, but there are some unique characteristics of our environment you should know about:

 Our Network Supports Global Collaborations